anko/eslisp/readme.markdown

     } else
         return false;

-In most macros though, you don't have to declare the block statement explicitly like that.
+Note how the block statement (`(block ...)`) has to be made explicit.
+Because it's so common, other macros that accept a block statement as their last argument have sugar for this: they just assume you meant the rest to be in a block.

 For example. the `function` macro treats its first argument as a list of the function's argument names, and the rest as statements in the function body.

 <!-- !test in func and call -->